 What about Themes?
 If we need some new functionalities, we can add them inside the functions.php file.
 Each Theme contains the functions.php file that is actually a Plugin: you can use it to do whatever you’d do with a Plugin.

 If we want to add new functionality to our WordPress website, should we use a Theme or a Plugin?
 We have to consider the so-called Plugin Territory.
 Theoretically, it doesn’t matter which one we use, both a Theme and a Plugin let us customise WordPress.
 But there are some guidelines to follow.

 If we need to add a function unique to the Theme, it’s better to use the functions.php file.
 For example to add the menu support, post thumbnails, sidebars, customisation of the look and feel of our Theme.

 If we need to add a new function to the WordPress application or to extend an existing one, then we should use a Plugin.
 For example to add Custom Post Types or Shortcodes.
 All those functions that we want to use even if we change the Theme.

 What is strictly related to a Theme is put inside the functions.php file, what is related to the whole application, whatever Theme is used, is put inside a Plugin.

-We have seen what Plugins are, why and when they are used.
-In a following article I’ll talk about the main concepts of WordPress Plugin Development.
+We have seen what Plugins are, why and when we use them.
+In a future article, I’ll talk about the fundamental concepts of WordPress Plugin Development.
 Do you want to develop your own Plugin?